Islam and music

-In many parts of the Muslim world devotional/religious music and secular music is well developed and popular.
-However, music is allowed also as singing is allowed, or some instruments such as drums are allowed, or allowed if it does not lead listeners into temptation.
-This can change considering their own decision.
-In recent decades, "the advent of a whole new generation of Muslim musicians who try to blend their work and faith", has given the issue "extra significance."
+In many parts of the Muslim world devotional/religious music and secular music is well developed.
+In recent decades, "the advent of a whole new generation of Muslim musicians who try to blend their work and faith", has given the issue "extra significance".

-Historically, Islamic art and music flourished during the Islamic Golden Age.

-Overview
+Historically, Islamic art and music flourished during the Islamic Golden Age, and continued to flourish until the 19th century in the Ottoman, Safavi, and Mughal Empires.
+Ottoman music in particular developed into a diverse form of art music.
+It influenced Western composers of the Classical period.
+Islamic music is also credited with influencing European and Western music; for example, French musicologist Baron Rodolphe d'Erlanger in his assessment of the Abbasid Caliphate in Islamic history credits Abu Nasr Muhammad al-Farabi's Kitabu l'musiqi al-kabir ("The Great Book of Music") with this influence.

-Music and interpretations of Islamic law
+Music and Islamic law

-The question of whether music is permitted or forbidden in Islam is a matter of debate among scholars.
+The question of whether music is permitted or forbidden in Islam is a matter of continuous debate among scholars.
 The Qur'an does not specifically refer to music itself.
 Some scholars, however, have interpreted the phrase "idle talk", which is discouraged, as including music.

 Music appears in several hadith in an unfavorable way, with one example being: "Singing sprouts hypocrisy in the heart as rain sprouts plants."
 But there is disagreement over the reliability of these narrations.
 Another hadith reads: "There will be among my Ummah people who will regard as permissible adultery, silk, alcohol and musical instruments."
 But again, the reliability of this hadith has also been questioned, most notably by Ibn Hazm al-Dhahiri.

-One scholar, Jacob M. Landau, discerns "four main groups" in the dispute over whether music is haram: